-Parallelism is often referred to as one of the basic principles of grammar and rhetoric.
-Parallelism means using elements in sentences that are grammatically similar or identical in structure, sound, meaning, or meter.
-This technique adds symmetry, effectiveness, and balance to the written piece.
+Parallelism is often referred to as one of the basic principles of grammar and rhetoric, and you’ll see its use throughout literature.
+Parallelism has slightly different meanings, depending on the context, but it’s about balancing the weight or structure of ideas and phrases.
+In rhetoric, parallelism means balancing two or more ideas or arguments that are equally important.
+In grammar, it means using phrasing that is grammatically similar or identical in structure, sound, meaning, or meter.
+As you can see from literary examples, this technique adds symmetry, effectiveness, and balance to the written piece.